MeteorSlime/Marmelade/README.md

 # Marmelade
-These are the source files for the MarmeladenMod on Curse forge.
+These are the source files for the MarmeladenMod on Curse forge:https://www.curseforge.com/minecraft/mc-mods/marmeladenmod

 This was made with the help of the Minecraft mod maker MCreator.
 If you want to load this mod into MCreator for editing purposes do the following: